nexiality/documentation/release/nexial-core-v2.4.changelog.md

 - enhanced to support the rendering of multi-line or wrapped text in execution output (Excel).
 - execution output color update for description column; now *NOT* as similar as a FAIL step
 - minor console output enhancement to highlight (in blue) any execution abort messages and reasons.
+- correct abort-related messaging to clarify execution flow and intent.

 ### [Nexial Installer](https://github.com/nexiality/nexial-installer)